emadzedan80/The-Mad-Slider/README.md

 # the-mad-slider
-If you need a quick slider without all the customization and a lot of dependency files use Emad Slider and customize it
+If you need a quick slider without all the customization and a lot of dependency files use The Mad Slider and customize it!

-# To DO:
+# To Do

-Simple Responsiveness without Much code or Styles...
+Simple Responsiveness without Much code or Styles.